Cwc-Lib/leveldb/README.md

 -Open the executable, the first use it will asscociate **.cwMake** files. *The menu "Config/Set cwc" do the same thing.*

--Dowload this repo.
+-Download this repo.
 Some **.cwMake** is avalaible under the cwc folder.
 Double click on it, the *Toolchains* and *Libs* will be automaticly downloader, then compiled.

 ### Lib (.dll/.so/.a) for Emsciptem and Windows